district10/blog/_pages/notes.md

 [Jeff Dean facts: How a Google programmer became the Chuck Norris of the Internet.](http://www.slate.com/articles/technology/doers/2013/01/jeff_dean_facts_how_a_google_programmer_became_the_chuck_norris_of_the_internet.single.html)

-:   #.
-If you could harness the power of the multiverse you could try every possible option in the design space and see which worked best.
+:   -   If you could harness the power of the multiverse you could try every
+        possible option in the design space and see which worked best.
 But that's crazy impractical, isn't it?
-    #.
-Dr. Dean thinks an important skill for every software engineer is
-       the ability to estimate the performance of alternative systems, using back of the envelope calculations, without having to build them.
+    -   Dr. Dean thinks an important skill for every software engineer is the ability to **estimate the performance** of alternative systems, using back of the envelope calculations, without having to build them.

     Numbers Everyone Should Know

     To evaluate design alternatives you first need a good sense of how long typical operations will take.
 Dr. Dean gives this list:

-    #.
-L1 cache reference 0.5 ns
+    -   L1 cache reference 0.5 ns
-    #.
-Branch mispredict 5 ns
+    -   Branch mispredict 5 ns
-    #.
-L2 cache reference 7 ns
+    -   L2 cache reference 7 ns
-    #.
-Mutex lock/unlock 100 ns
+    -   Mutex lock/unlock 100 ns
-    #.
-Main memory reference 100 ns
+    -   Main memory reference 100 ns
-    #.
-Compress 1K bytes with Zippy 10,000 ns
+    -   Compress 1K bytes with Zippy 10,000 ns
-    #.
-Send 2K bytes over 1 Gbps network 20,000 ns
+    -   Send 2K bytes over 1 Gbps network 20,000 ns
-    #.
-Read 1 MB sequentially from memory 250,000 ns
+    -   Read 1 MB sequentially from memory 250,000 ns
-    #.
-Round trip within same datacenter 500,000 ns
+    -   Round trip within same datacenter 500,000 ns
-    #.
-Disk seek 10,000,000 ns
+    -   Disk seek 10,000,000 ns
-    #.
-Read 1 MB sequentially from network 10,000,000 ns
+    -   Read 1 MB sequentially from network 10,000,000 ns
-    #.
-Read 1 MB sequentially from disk 30,000,000 ns
+    -   Read 1 MB sequentially from disk 30,000,000 ns
-    #.
-Send packet CA->Netherlands->CA 150,000,000 ns
+    -   Send packet CA->Netherlands->CA 150,000,000 ns

     Some things to notice:

-    #.
-Notice the magnitude differences in the performance of different options.
+    -   Notice the magnitude differences in the performance of different options.
-    #.
-Datacenters are far away so it takes a long time to send anything between them.
+    -   Datacenters are far away so it takes a long time to send anything between them.
-    #.
-Memory is fast and disks are slow.
+    -   Memory is fast and disks are slow.
-    #.
-By using a cheap compression algorithm a lot (by a factor of 2) of network bandwidth can be saved.
+    -   By using a cheap compression algorithm a lot (by a factor of 2) of network bandwidth can be saved.
-    #.
-Writes are 40 times more expensive than reads.
+    -   Writes are 40 times more expensive than reads.
-    #.
-Global shared data is expensive.
-This is a fundamental limitation of
+    -   Global shared data is expensive.
+This is a fundamental limitation of distributed systems.
-       distributed systems.
 The lock contention in shared heavily written objects kills performance as transactions become serialized and slow.
-    #.
-Architect for scaling writes.
+    -   Architect for scaling writes.
-    #.
-Optimize for low write contention.
+    -   Optimize for low write contention.
-    #.
-Optimize wide.
+    -   Optimize wide.
 Make writes as parallel as you can.

     Lessons Learned

-    #.
-Back-of-the-envelope calculations allow you to take a look at
+    -   Back-of-the-envelope calculations allow you to take a look at different variations.
-       different variations.
-    #.
-When designing your system, these are the kind of calculations you
-       should be doing over and over in your head.
+    -   When designing your system, these are the kind of calculations you should be doing over and over in your head.
-    #.
-Know the back of the envelope numbers for the building blocks of
+    -   Know the back of the envelope numbers for the building blocks of your system.
-       your system.
 It's not good enough to just know the generic performance numbers, you have to know how your subsystems perform.
 You can't make decent back-of-the-envelope calculations if you don't know what's going on.
-    #.
-Monitor and measure every part of your system so you can make these
-       sorts of projections from real data.
+    -   Monitor and measure every part of your system so you can make these sorts of projections from real data.

     refs and see also